Privacy & Security

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at the above address.
 We will promptly correct any information found to be incorrect.

 We may change this policy from time to time by updating this page.
 You should check this page to ensure that you are happy with any changes.
-This policy is effective from 25/05/2018.
+This policy was last updated in May 2026 and is reviewed regularly to ensure compliance with UK GDPR and related regulations.